Advertiser Disclosure

 Frequently Asked Questions

-You simply enter your information on the Card Match site and a list of any cards you might qualify for will be presented to you.
-Your credit score will not be impacted, so there is no risk in using the site.
+You enter your information on the Card Match site, and a list of any cards you might qualify for is then presented to you.
+Your credit score is not affected, so there is no risk in using the site.

 Does it hurt my credit if I look at my credit score?

 No matter how many times you access your credit score, it will not hurt your credit.
-In fact, knowing your credit score is a good thing, so you should set credit score goals and check on your score regularly to see how it’s progressing.
+Knowing your credit score is a good thing.
+You can set credit score goals and check on your score regularly to see how it’s progressing.

 How do secured credit cards work?

-Secured credit cards are different from regular credit cards because they require you to come up with a security deposit that is held by the credit card company while they extend you credit.
+Secured credit cards are different from regular credit cards because they require you to come up with a security deposit.
+The deposit is held by the credit card company until you’re ready to close or upgrade the account.

-Many credit card issuers grant a credit limit for the card that is equal to the amount of your security deposit, but some may grant a larger limit depending on your credit history.
-Credit card issuers differ on refund rules, with options such as refunding after a certain number of years, after a number of on-time payments, or only when the credit card is closed.
+Many credit card issuers grant a credit limit equal to the amount of your security deposit, but some may grant a larger limit depending on your credit history.
+Credit card issuers differ on refund rules, with some refunding deposits after a certain number of years, some after a number of on-time payments, and some refunding only when the credit card is closed.

 Will a prepaid card help improve my credit?